Feel Her Love: Casting and characters

 Tati Gabrielle was told to approach Nora's scene with Ellie as if she was a doubtful Christian who was seeing Jesus Christ or the face of God.

 Bella Ramsey, who portrays Ellie, enjoyed working with Williams due to his openness with blocking scenes, allowing the actors to collaboratively follow their instincts rather than prescribed paths.
 Ramsey appreciated the opportunity to explore Ellie's violence, in contrast with their own behavior; in their opinion, Ellie disliked that she was becoming more like Joel in her capacity for violence but found the moment cathartic, being blinded by her rage.
 Ramsey felt the red lights reflected Ellie "seeing red", and considered the basement the scariest set, making them "feel a bit sick and uneasy" despite its beauty.

-Isabela Merced rehearsed Dina's monologue about her family for two months before filming, and sought to deliver it in a nonchalant way, thinking Dina would avoid melodramatics.
-She found it important to establish that Dina, despite her apparent levelheadedness, seeks revenge like Ellie, though she felt her family's deaths "should have been a message that resonated differently" rather than as justification for revenge.
-Merced felt Dina's bluntness was a way to process her trauma, and Ellie touching her cheek allowed her to release the tension and grief.
-Young Mazino, who portrays Jesse, thought the character was more annoyed at Ellie and Dina's revenge quest than their growing romance.
+Isabela Merced rehearsed Dina's monologue about her family for two months before filming and sought to deliver it nonchalantly, thinking Dina would avoid melodramatics.
+She found it important to establish that Dina, despite her apparent levelheadedness, seeks revenge like Ellie, though Merced felt Dina's experience "should have been a message that resonated differently" rather than as justification for revenge.
+She felt Dina's bluntness was a way to process her trauma, and Ellie touching her cheek allowed her to release the tension and grief.
+Young Mazino thought his character, Jesse, was more annoyed at Ellie and Dina's revenge quest than their growing romance.